python/cpython/Doc/library/collections.rst

 Ordered dictionaries are just like regular dictionaries but have some extra capabilities relating to ordering operations.
-They have become less important now that the built-in :class:`dict` class gained the ability to remember insertion order (this new behavior became guaranteed as of Python 3.7).
+They have become less important now that the built-in :class:`dict` class gained the ability to remember insertion order (this new behavior became guaranteed in Python 3.7).

 Some differences from :class:`dict` still remain:

-* A regular :class:`dict` was designed to be very good at mapping operations.
+* The regular :class:`dict` was designed to be very good at mapping operations.
 Tracking insertion order was secondary.

-In contrast, :class:`OrderedDict` was designed to be good at reordering operations.
+* The :class:`OrderedDict` was designed to be good at reordering operations.
-  Efficient mapping iteration and update operations were secondary.
+  Space efficiency, iteration speed, and the performance of update operations were secondary.

-* :class:`OrderedDict` takes more memory and is slower than :class:`dict` for dictionary iteration and mutation.

-* Algorithmically, the :class:`OrderedDict` class can handle frequent reordering operations better than :class:`dict`.
-This makes it suitable for tracking recent accesses (for example in an
+* Algorithmically, :class:`OrderedDict` can handle frequent reordering operations better than :class:`dict`.
+This makes it suitable for tracking recent accesses (for example in an `LRU cache
-  `LRU cache
   <https://medium.com/@krishankantsinghal/my-first-blog-on-medium-583159139237>`_).

-* The equality operation for :class:`OrderedDict` has a special case for comparison with other instances of *OrderedDict*.
-It requires that the other *OrderedDict* have the same contents and the same order.
-In contrast, the equality operation for :class:`dict` only requires equal contents regardless of order.
+* The equality operation for :class:`OrderedDict` checks for matching order.

-* The :meth:`popitem` method of :class:`OrderedDict` accepts an
+* The :meth:`popitem` method of :class:`OrderedDict` has a different
-  optional argument that controls whether the pop occurs from the beginning or the end.
-The :meth:`popitem` method for :class:`dict` does not take any arguments.
+  signature.
+It accepts an optional argument to specify which item is popped.

-* The :class:`OrderedDict` class has a :meth:`move_to_end` method that
+* :class:`OrderedDict` has a :meth:`move_to_end` method to
-  efficiently re-positions an element to the beginning or the end.
+  efficiently reposition an element to an endpoint.

 * Until Python 3.8, :class:`dict` lacked a :meth:`__reversed__` method.